Tangwani

 The headquarters is Kandhkot.
 Tangwani, Ghouspur, Bakhshapur and Badani are also the parts of Kandhkot City Pakistan.
 It is located at 28°17'0N 69°0'0E with an altitude of 69 metres (229 feet).
 According to the 2017 census, Tangwani taluka resided 289,259 people.
 Zip code of Tangwani is 79150.

+Tangwani become the Taluka in 2005 with the bifurcation of Kashmore District from Jacobabad.

+Tangwani Tehsil has following union councils :

+History

+According to Arsalah Khan Bajkani aka Ardo Utradi, a notable Sindhi writer and historian the name Tangwani came into being with a mistake by British surveyors in the back 1900s.
+The land where the present Tangwani is located belonged to Mr. Thangaee Khan Bakhrani.
+British came here for the land survey and they wrote the survey name Tangwani instead of Thangaee Bakhrani in their Land record.